 Market analysts indicate IPR protection is a major concern among domestic policy makers.
-However, Malaysia does not have a strong seed development sector and there have not been any domestically-developed GE crops approved for commercial use.
-As a result, an institutionally-strong national registry for seeds has yet to emerge.
+However, Malaysia does not have a strong seed development sector and there have not been any domestically developed GE crops approved for commercial use.

 1) CARTAGENA PROTOCOL RATIFICATION: